vipulmalyan/object_det/README.md

 - **Enhanced User Experience**: Smooth interaction for a seamless experience.
 - **Improved Video Processing**: Faster and responsive object detection in uploaded videos.

+## Changelog - New Version Features

+### Version 2.0.1 (December 2023)

+- **Fixed Image Orientation**: Resolved an issue causing image orientation problems on image uploads.
+- **Improved Video Processing**: Optimized video processing for faster and more efficient object detection in uploaded videos.
+- **Enhanced User Interface**: Streamlined user interface for smoother interactions and a more user-friendly experience.

 ## Getting Started

 1. Clone the repository: